alissoncs/adp-assessment/README.md

 - Add a better solution for cron, such as library `agenda`, instead of using the simple `setInterval`

 ## :bug: Bugs
-- If happens a protocol HTTP error to call ADP API it crashes the application and the setInterval stops, requiring an application cold restart :disappointed_relieved: :collision:
+- If happens a protocol HTTP error to call ADP API (such as network issues) it crashes the application and the setInterval stops, requiring an application cold restart :disappointed_relieved: :collision: